Brandist/Optimus-Prune/Main/SLAM_API/src/cpp/apilib/README.md

 ## Controllers

-The GPS Controller is exceptionhandling and returning any errors that may occur when calling the GPS requestdata.
+The GPS Controller handles the exception (not implemented yet) and returning any errors that may occur when calling the GPS requestdata.
 The same goes for the Lidar.

 ## Service/hardware layer